Spina BifidaSkip to the navigation

 - Encourage your child to drink plenty of fluids and eat foods high in fiber , such as whole grains and fruits.
 This helps prevent constipation.

-- Check your child's skin each day for cuts, bruises, and pressure sores .
+- Check your child's skin each day for cuts, bruises, and pressure injuries .
 Children who have little or no feeling in their legs and feet may get hurt and not know it.
 And that could lead to an infection.

 - Be sure to get your child's vision checked regularly.
 Children with spina bifida often have weak eye muscles.